-

 Wāwāhi Waka

-This page provides all the information you need to book and safely use Pigeon Island Hut.
+This page provides all the information you need to book and safely use either Douglas Robinson's Hut or Smith's Hut on Pigeon Island.

 Quick links

-The Pigeon Island Hut is Council owned and maintained.
+The Pigeon Island is Council owned and maintained.
 Bookings are required and processed on a first come first served basis.
-There are no fees to use this hut and it remains unlocked.
+There is no fee to use this hut, but you must book.

 The Hut can be utilised year round and is accessible by private water transport only.

-The hut sleeps ten comfortably (12 max).
-It has ten mattresses on two platform bases.
-It provides heating (log burner), a small kitchen table and an outside long drop toilet.
+The Smith’s Hut sleeps ten comfortably (12 max).
+It has ten mattresses on two platform bases, whilst the Douglas Robinson’s Hut sleeps 5.
+Both provide heating (log burner), a small kitchen table and an outside long drop toilet.

 The hut does not provide running water, firewood, food, cooking utensils or gas burners, showers or bedding or toilet paper.
 Firewood can be gathered from driftwood around the island, please make woodpile is restocked.